bocadilloproject/bocadillo/docs/getting-started/README.md

 Bocadillo is **fitted for a range of applications** — from REST APIs and microservices to database-backed web apps.
 It was designed to be **beginner-friendly** while giving power-users the ability to implement more advanced or complex behaviors.

 Lastly, **Bocadillo is not exactly minimal**.
 It comes with a certain number of **included batteries** to help you solve common problems when building web apps: handling static files, providing API endpoints, rendering templates, and many more.
-It also has **extensions** for useful features that, however, not everyone might need, such as interacting with a database.

 ### Asynchronous-first